marcelmilosz/marcelmilosz/README.md

  # 👋 Hi, I’m @marcelmilosz
- - 👀 I’m interested in everything that has iT in name
+ - 👀 I'm interested in everything  that is connected with IT
  - 👀 I'm looking for: Front/Back End job || Python Junior Developer
  - 🌱 I’m currently learning React, Node.js and more stuff to become Full Stack Developer
  - 🧑‍🎓 I finished my Data Science studies in 2022